fanasina/tensorDimOne/README.md

 # tensorDimOne
-litle C++, Cuda library, contain some tensor functions.
+little C++, Cuda library, contain some tensor functions.

 # tensor
 I represent a tensor (in general) as a linear tensor